 The instructions described herein shall apply to all purchases of materials, equipment and supplies.
 These instructions shall prevail unless otherwise modified by the City within the bid document.

-Questions regarding the bid process should be addressed to the Procurement Specialist identified on the Cover Page of the Invitation to Bid.
-Technical questions should be addressed to the individual identified in the Specifications.
-If time permits, questions should be submitted in writing.
-The City reserves the right to require that all questions be submitted in writing.
+Questions regarding the bid process should be addressed to the Procurement Specialist identified on the Invitation to Bid on Public Purchase.
+Technical questions must be submitted in writing online on the Public Purchase website.
 The City reserves the right to provide such questions and answers to all prospective bidders.

 - The term "City" means the City of Independence, MO.